Thomas F. Jones

 Thomas Franklin Jones, Jr. (July 9, 1916 – July 14, 1981) was an academic and university administrator who served as the 23rd president of the University of South Carolina from 1962 until 1974, presiding over an era that included racial integration of the university, the Watergate scandal, the Vietnam War and other social changes.

 Early life and career

 Jones was born July 9, 1916, in Henderson, Tennessee.
 He graduated from Mississippi State University and from Massachusetts Institute of Technology.

 President of the University of South Carolina

-The university during Jones' tenure, 1973.

-The university during Jones' tenure, 1973.

 Jones was elected by the board of trustees to serve as president of the university in 1962, one year before the institution was formally integrated by three Black students, Henrie Monteith Treadwell (niece of Modjeska Monteith Simkins), Robert G. Anderson and James L. Solomon Jr. The decision to integrate was met with protests, but eventually was conducted without incident.

 Jones is credited with expansion of the campus footprint, its graduate school programs and offerings.